Latest update: 2020-04-15 17:21:18

 The second cycle is validated by the success of the knowledge of the teachings taught during the training, as well as the issuance of a certificate of clinical and therapeutic synthesis.

-To go further Articles 4 to 15 of the Stopped April 8, 2013 relating to the education regime for the State Doctor of Dental Surgery.
+For further information: Articles 4 to 15 of the Stopped April 8, 2013 relating to the education regime for the State Doctor of Dental Surgery.

 State Doctor's Diploma in Dental Surgery